What is IPL Skin Rejuvenation?

 It is important to understand that IPL skin rejuvenation utilises light waves, not laser.
 These terms are often used interchangeably by many individuals, however, this is not correct.
 A separate treatment, known as laser skin resurfacing, is also utilised as a cosmetic treatment for some similar conditions.
 Laser skin resurfacing may either be ablative (removing top layers of skin via induced injury) or non-ablative (heat damage to deep layers of skin without removing skin).

 While there is an overlap between IPL and laser skin resurfacing in terms of what they are used for and how they work, they are not the same and do not have the exact same applications, either.
 Laser skin resurfacing is also much more expensive than IPL.
-At Cinergee we do not use lasers for skin resurfacing, but instead for biostimulation and skin repair.
+At Cinergee we do not use lasers for skin resurfacing, but instead we do have a low level laser for biostimulation and skin repair.

 While IPL is a very versatile and effective procedure, it does not produce guaranteed results for all people, all skin types, and all issues.
 For instance, IPL is not as effective and expect slower results on very dark (Fitzpatrick 4 or 5 skin tones) or tan skin in comparison to fair or pale complexions.